patel445/HerokuDjangoDemo/README.md

-# LearnDjango
+# LearnDjango and Heroku
-Basic Django App that does the following:
+Basic Heroku Django App that does the following:

 Url: https://djangodemo1.herokuapp.com/